ibrahim-elsakka/QT_GH_Injector/README.md

 ## ToDo:
-- Sort pid by number not alphabetical
-- Recode commandline interface
-- update readme picture
 - Recode unzip

 ## Bugs:
--
+- command output does not show (only debug)
+- Sort pid by number not alphabetical (not static)

 ## Rejected:
 - No auto update on x86 version, only update check